Fire breaks out at Redhill Road coffee shop, customers evacuate premises

 The Singapore Civil Defence Force (SCDF) said it responded to the fire at 75D Redhill Road at about 4pm.

-The fire involved the ventilation duct of the coffee shop, and was extinguished by SCDF using a compressed air foam backpack and a hose rail.
+The fire involved the ventilation duct of the coffee shop, and was extinguished by SCDF using a compressed air foam backpack and a hose reel.

 "Patrons of the premises had self-evacuated prior to SCDF's arrival," SCDF said.